SylvainCatillon/MacGyverMaze/README.md

 - game_config:
   - item_names_list: Change it if you changes the items of the map. **The image's file name must be the same as the item's**
+  - use_pygame: Set it to True to use PyGame.